Falklands, S Georgia & Antarctica - Ushuaia to Ushuaia

 Capacity: 130, Types: ExpeditionLuxury Expedition

-The sub-Antarctic Falkland Islands/Malvinas and South Georgia are home to some of the most unique and abundant wildlife on earth.
+The sub-Antarctic Falkland Islands and South Georgia are home to some of the most unique and abundant wildlife on earth.
 With beaches covered in fur seals, elephant seals, and hundreds of thousands of penguins, it’s one of the most jaw-dropping nature scenes you will ever experience.
 We’ll also explore the fascinating history of the area, dating back to the grandiose times of the ‘Heroic Age of Antarctic Exploration’ of the late 1800s and early 1900s.

 • Visitors can witness jaw-dropping nature scenes in the area.